Effect-TS Makes TypeScript Read Like Business Logic

 Business Logic Buried in tech concerns Primary focus of composition

-The Effect Type That Hides Complexity
+The Effect Type: Hiding Complexity

 // Technical details hidden inside Effect